steadyowlai/livekit-voice-agent/README.md

 ---

 ### 5. Native EMI Calculator Tool: Instant Ad-Hoc Math
-**Why it is needed:**
-When customers ask quick hypothetical questions during a call (e.g. *"What would my payment be for $250k at 6.5% over 20 years?"*), the agent needs a fast, direct calculation tool that runs locally without invoking external services.

 **How it works:**
 1. Implemented in `livekit_agent/tools/emi_calculator.py` as a native `@llm.function_tool`.